czbiohub-sf/yogo/data_pipeline_utils/README.md

 # Human Annotation

 We will use [Label Studio](https://labelstud.io/) for human annotation.
-Install it via instructions from the website:
+Install it from YOGO's root directory like so:

-`pip3 install -U label-studio`
+`python3 -m pip install ".[label]"`

 ## Time to start annotating!

-1. Start Label Studio by running: `python3 run_label_studio.py
+1. Start Label Studio by running: `python3 run_label_studio.py`
 2. In LabelStudio, click `Create Project`
   - Name your project something descriptive - e.g. the name of the Run Folder
   - Go to "Labelling Setup" and click "Custom Template" on the left.
 Under the "Code" section, paste in the following XML and save